 FluentU is the most unique resource on this list because it teaches you through YouTube’s best authentic German videos.
-You’ll get real-world content that native speakers actually watch, but transformed into a personalized language learning experience.

 When you’re done watching a video, you’ll get flashcards and fun quizzes to make sure you retain everything you’ve learned.
 It’s the perfect blend of immersion and active practice to quickly learn how to speak German like the natives do.

 There are six levels of video lessons from absolute beginner to upper-advanced.
 In addition to the authentic videos, FluentU also includes grammar and vocabulary video lessons specifically for beginners that can be followed sequentially.